Editing the Patient Template

 Choose Attribute Type

-- For fields that you require your users to fill, select Required.
+3. For fields you want to define as obligatory, select Required.

 PHI and Required